adfinis/openshift-etcd-backup/README.md

 oc create -f backup-rbac.yaml
 ```

 Then adjust the storage configuration to your needs in `backup-storage.yaml` and deploy it.
-The example uses NFS but you can use any storage class you want (i.e `hostPath`):
+The example uses NFS but you can use any storage class you want:
 ```
 oc create -f backup-storage.yaml
 ```